asseco-pst/watch-your-language/README.md

 A course about JavaScript fundamentals, based on "[You don’t know JS](https://github.com/getify/You-Dont-Know-JS)" book series from Kyle Simpson where we’ll take a practical and interactive approach so you don’t get bored and really learn what JavaScript is made of.

-Each of the following topics should not take longer than 1 hour and must be as much practical as possible.
-All the material related to these topics will be available at GitLab “watch-your-language” repo.

 # Syllabus

 1. [Scopes](https://github.com/Exictos-DCS/watch-your-language/blob/master/scopes.md)